CoolHandDev/go-mssql-runner/README.md

 # Installation

-The executables may already be in the folder where this documentation is deployed.
-If not and only the source is available, then build the excutable for the desired platform.

 Simply copy the appropriate executable to the destination of choice and execute.
 The executables are native to the supported platforms.
 There is no need to install a runtime or a framework.
 There are three executables available: